Impact

 Risk and Exploitability

 The exploit requires a remote attacker to supply a malicious video file that a vulnerable Chrome instance will play.
-No exploit probability is available via EPSS and the vulnerability is not listed in CISA’s KEV catalog, but the CVSS rating indicates medium severity.
-A successful exploit would allow an attacker to execute code or crash the browser, potentially providing foothold for further attacks.
-The attack vector is inferred to be media input delivered over HTTP, email attachment, or local file system.
+The EPSS score is < 1% and the vulnerability is not listed in CISA’s KEV catalog, but the CVSS score of 8.8 indicates high severity.
+Based on the description, it is inferred that a successful exploit could allow an attacker to execute code or crash the browser, potentially providing a foothold for further attacks.
+It is inferred that the attack vector is media input delivered over HTTP, email attachment, or local file system.

 OpenCVE Enrichment